sheinkmana/sheinkmana.github.io/_pages/about.md

 I am a 4th year PhD student working under the supervision of [Sara Wade](https://sarawade.owlstown.net).
 My research aims to develop advances in Bayesian deep modelling.
-Namely, I study efficient inference schemes with a focus on scalable variational inference algorithms such as stochastic and black box variational inference; My work addresses the challenge architecture specification of Bayesian neural networks, Bayesian model choice and combination in the realms of big data and overparametrized deep models.
+Namely, I study efficient inference schemes with a focus on scalable variational inference algorithms such as stochastic and black box variational inference; My work addresses the challenge of architecture specification of Bayesian neural networks, Bayesian model choice and model combination in the realms of big data and overparametrized deep models.

 ---